dquesnelle/812-Final-Assignment/README.md

 1. NCBI gene IDs for 100 *nifH* genes were gathered in nifh_accessions.csv
 2. gene_IDs.R isolated the gene IDs in integer form.
 3. Gene IDs were copied and pasted into the loop object of gene_id_parser.sh
-4. gene_id_parser.sh retrieved the gene sequences for each gene ID and put them in a fasta file called nifh_sequences1.fasta /n
+4. gene_id_parser.sh retrieved the gene sequences for each gene ID and put them in a fasta file called nifh_sequences1.fasta \n
 For pipeline see: sequence_generator.sh

 ### Part 2: Multiple Sequence Alignment